 Make a List and Start Early

 Create a college dorm checklist for freshman years.
-Listing down everything you would possibly need in your dorm is the first step towards sound planning.
+Listing down everything you would possibly need in your dorm is the first step toward sound planning.
 Go to your favorite online store and mark down all the items that you need.
-Don’t buy them right away and watch out or the sales, promotional deals and product bundles.
+Don’t buy them right away and watch out for the sales, promotional deals, and product bundles.
 However, don’t wait too long to get your hands on the essentials, as the pressure of delay may lead to impulsive buying at high prices.

-American dream essay and papers often show that all of us want our living space to be really impressive, stylish as well comfy.
-What we don’t realize is that style is something that is acquired and is not always bought, so creativity in essay and life not only counts but also serves a greater purpose.
+American dream essays and papers often show that all of us want our living space to be really impressive, stylish as well comfy.
+What we don’t realize is that style is something that is acquired and is not always bought, so creativity in essays and life not only counts but also serves a greater purpose.
 My American dream essay (https://gradesfixer.com/free-

 Raid the Dollar Store

 If you think what you can possibly get in a dollar store is worthwhile for your dorm life, this list would surprise you!
 For a dollar, you can buy all these helpful items:

 - Hand sanitizer.